dwburke/estate/README.md

 From the above config, it will search the keys in top down priority.
-If customer_id is not in the query, or the derrived key does not have a value, it will move on to the next key up.
+If customer_id is not in the query, or the derrived key does not have a value, it will move on to the next key down.

 ":context" and ":key" are part of the http routing ('dev' and 'foo').
 Everything else is optional.